Evantilton/movie-sagas-master/README.md

 5. Run npm run server to start the server.

-6. Then run npm run client to start the client.
+6. Then run in terminal the command "npm run client" to start the client.
 React will open up a browser when the project loads.

 ## Usage